ceford/cefjdemos-data-jdm-help/articles/en/contacts/contacts-new-or-edit-category.md

   toolbar icon is not shown if you are creating a new item.
 - **Versions**.
 Opens the Item Version History window to show any prior versions of this item.
 This allows you to view older versions of this item and, if desired, restore from an older version.
-See [Version History](https://docs.joomla.org/Help40:Components_Version_History "Special:MyLanguage/Help40:Components Version History") for more information.
+See Version History for more information.
 - **Associations**.
 With a specific language set for an item, allows side by side editing in another language.
-This toolbar icon is shown on [Multilingual Sites](https://docs.joomla.org/Help4.x:Multilingual_Associations "Special:MyLanguage/Help4.x:Multilingual Associations") only.
+This toolbar icon is shown on Multilingual Sites only.
 - **Help**.
 Opens this help screen.

-## Related Information

-To find and edit existing Contacts: [Contact Manager](https://docs.joomla.org/Help4.x:Contacts/en "Help4.x:Contacts/en").